MSDP22003/SignalsToFun/README.md

 #### Directions:
-1. Open the file titled "FILE NAME.ide" for the motor you want to run
+1. Open the file titled "FILE NAME" for the motor you want to run
 2. In the Arduino IDE select the COM port

    a.
 Tools --> Port